jamesacampbell/causes-and-effects-hugo/content/about.md

 I am a husband, father, and technologist living near Washington DC.

-I work on projects that venn art & code.
+I enjoy working on projects that venn art & code as well as making and listening to music.

 hackercode: